Application FAQ and Eligibility Requirements

 • Located in and serve communities of Greensboro and/or the County of Guilford, North Carolina.

-• Have a history of serving the Greensboro, North Carolina, community for at least five years.
+• Have a history of serving the Greensboro, North Carolina, community for at least one year.

 Preference is given to programs or projects that: